 “Eheheh!”
 Anise laughed joyfully.

 “It’ll be fine, Adalina.
 He’ll be fine.
 I can see it in his eyes.”
-Troyle reassured his wife.
+Troyle reassured.

 “If you say so.
 Just please, don’t overdo it.”
 Adalina cautioned.

 “I would never do anything to cause him harm.
 He is my pride.”
 Troyle replied.
 “And this, is my Joy.”
 He kissed his cute daughter again, then put her on the ground.
 “And you my dear,” Troyle took Adalina into his arms.
 “You are my light, my star, and my life.”
 He gave her a passionate kiss.

 Before she starts gasping for air, he released her and quickly picked up Anise and retreated to the living room.